 More Holiday Mocktail Recipes

-Once you've mastered chocolate peppermint drinks, try these other homemade sips next:
+Once you've mastered this Chocolate Peppermint Mocktail recipe, try these other homemade sips next:

 In a saucepan over medium-high heat, add the water and brown sugar, stirring until sugar has dissolved completely.
-Remove from heat and whisk in the espresso powder until dissolved.
+Remove from heat and whisk in the espresso powder or instant coffee until dissolved.

 TO MAKE MOCKTAIL:

-In a bowl, add all of the mocktail ingredients together, whisking until combined.
+In a bowl, add all of the mocktail ingredients (except for ice) together, whisking until combined.

-Assemble the mocktails: For each drink, fill an 8-ounce glass halfway with crushed ice.
-Add the chocolate mocktail mixture until glass(es) is filled.
-Top with whipped cream, candy canes (crushed or whole), and additional chocolate syrup or shaved chocolate.
+Assemble the mocktails: Fill your favorite 8-ounce cocktail glass halfway with crushed ice.
+Add the mocktail mixture until glass(es) is filled.
+Top with whipped cream, candy canes (crushed or whole), and additional chocolate syrup or shaved chocolate, if desired.
+Repeat for all servings!

 Sip and Enjoy!